taoef1k/jdevs/README.md

 ## Development

-During development it is recommended to use the profile `local`.
+During development, it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
 Create your own `application-local.yml` file to override settings for development.